kovac031/DevQuestionsAndAnswers_CSharp/README.md

 A field is an element in which one piece of information is stored.

 ## 2. What is primary key?
+The primary key in SQL is a single, or a group of fields or columns that can uniquely identify a row in a table.

 ## 3. What is natural vs surrogate primary key?
 ## 4. Can primary key be defined via multiple columns?
 ## 5. Describe the concept of database relation.